razorware/jargon/README.md

 }
 ```

 `Person` and `Address` are separate keys with their own child nodes.
-Only the streets needed double quotes due to the spaces in the values.
+Apply double quotes to values with spaces.
 If quotes had not encapsulated
-the values, then street would end up as a tuple of values: ex.
-(123, Main, St)
+the (street, for example) values.
+Otherwise, `street: 123 Main St` result is problematic.
+_NOTE: this behavior has not yet been determined and would most likely throw an exception._

 If a keyed value were expected to be a list, then the following format is required: